q-viper/q-viper.github.io/_posts/2022-12-01-advent-of-code-2022-python.md

 ---
 The advent of Code is a yearly festival for programmers like me where we try to solve different stories to gain stars.
 I love these challenge because its fun and takes us slowly from beginner level to harder level.
 I am really weak in competitive programming and DSA stuff but still, I like to try Advent of Code.
 Last year I was only able to complete up to day 16 and I had to take help from some sources like Reddit too.
 This year I forgot the start date and it's already December 3.
 I will not be in the rank but this is really a fun and great challenge.
 Let's start from Day 1.

 The input data will be in two parts, the first part will be the test given on the site and the second part is the personalized input.
 There will be a special line `Split from here` which separates these parts.

 After I copy the data from the challenge page to the respective text file of a challenge i.e. day1.txt for the day 1 challenge, I write a solution for the test first and if it matches the answer then I run it on my input.
 Mostly it works.

+As usual, my solutions are in [repository](https://github.com/q-viper/Adevent-Of-Code.git) as well.

 ## Preparation and Pushing Solution